passaH2O/dorado/README.md

 ![Example image](imgs/test_inchannel_01.png)

 ## Documentation
 To be added.
 Code is thoroughly commented at this time.
-The weighting scheme for the random walk follows the method used in [1] for reduced complexity modeling of Lagrangian hydrodynamics.
+The weighting scheme for the random walk follows the method described in [1] & [2] for reduced complexity modeling of Lagrangian hydrodynamics.

 ## References
 [1] Liang, M., Vaughan R. Voller, and Chris Paola.
 "A reduced-complexity model for river delta formation-Part 1: Modeling deltas with channel dynamics."
 Earth Surface Dynamics 3.1 (2015).